valeriocarruba/ANN_Classification_of_M12_resonant_argument_images/README.md

 https://drive.google.com/file/d/1RsDoMh8iMwZhD-fnkYSs9hiWmg96SZf0/view?usp=sharing .

+Or, alternately, using curl:

+curl -c ./cookie -s -L "https://drive.google.com/uc?export=download&id=1RsDoMh8iMwZhD-fnkYSs9hiWmg96SZf0" > /dev/null
+curl -Lb ./cookie "https://drive.google.com/uc?export=download&confirm=`awk '/download/ {print $NF}' ./cookie`&id=1RsDoMh8iMwZhD-fnkYSs9hiWmg96SZf0" -o test.zip

+And then unpacking the test.zip file.
 Several codes used for the numerical simulations and their analysis are available in the branch CODES.  swift_bs.f is a Burlisch-Stoer integrator from the SWIFT package (Levison and Duncan 1994, Icarus 108, 18, available at https://www.boulder.swri.edu/~hal/swift.html).  follow_all_filtered_plan_el.f will transform the outcome of the numerical simulation from a binary file to a ascii format. res_arg_m12.f will compute the resonant arguments for the M1:2 resonance for 50 test particles in the simulation (it needs a file saturn to be in the same directory). plot_rez_id.py will plot the time behavior of the resonant arguments.  image_class.py	will classify the images based on training obtained from images and labels at the image_class.py branch.
 Finally, an example of a simulation of 50 asteroids with all the necessary input and output files is available in the RUN_00/01 branch.

 In order to run the model, users will only have to run the script, after changing its ṕermissions, using the following commands: